If you want to be a freelance writer and have no clue how to get started, then this guide is for you. We will cover:

 - Leverage Your Skills: Everyone has a skill that someone else would definitely pay for.

-How to Become a Freelance Writer, Overview
+How to Start Freelance Writing, Overview

-To become a freelancer, you need to identify one skill you are good at and one that you can offer as a service, hone in and start looking for clients.
+To become a freelancer, you need to identify one skill you are good at and one that you can offer as a service, hone in, and start looking for clients.

 Step-wise, though, this process may look something like this: